Liz is part designer, part educator, and full-time dog owner.

 The lovely typeface is Skolar, which was designed by David Březina and is distributed by TypeTogether.
 It was designed with “scholarly and multilingual publications in mind.
 It incorporates a subtle personal style, neither neutral nor conspicuous,” exactly what Bobulate portends to do.
 The illustration of the red dog in the logo mark stands in for Liz’s first vizsla, Lucy.

-The simple and clean site design was masterfully done by Liz’s close friend Jason Santa Maria.
+The simple and clean site design was masterfully done some years ago by the unparalleled Jason Santa Maria.
 He is truly a professional.
-The Evening Edition of the site owes thanks to the industrious work of the superlative Dan Mall and Jason Santa Maria for their allegiance to detail and devotion to craft.
-The WordPress Special Projects Team moved the site from Tumblr to WordPress with grace, ease, and charm and it’s been a true delight to write on ever since.
+The Evening Edition of the site owes thanks to the industrious work of the superlative Dan Mall and Jason for their allegiance to detail and devotion to craft.
+The WordPress Special Projects Team moved the site from Tumblr to WordPress with grace, ease, and charm, and it’s been a true delight to write on ever since.
 Thank you to the WordPress team, especially Andy!